Youngstown police looking for suspect who robbed South Side store with machete

-YOUNGSTOWN, Ohio (WKBN) — Police Wednesday released photos of this man they say is a suspect in the robbery of a store on Youngstown’s south side Saturday evening.
+YOUNGSTOWN, Ohio (WYTV) — Police Wednesday released photos of this man they say is a suspect in the robbery of a store on Youngstown’s south side Saturday evening.

 Reports said a man walked into the 2708 Glenwood Ave.
 Family Dollar about 8:30 p.m.
 Saturday, followed a clerk behind the counter, pulled a machete on her and forced her to open the cash register at knifepoint.